The Fabelmans: Casting

-In September 2022, during the film's world premiere, LaBelle revealed that he initially did not win the part of Sammy following his first audition but did upon receiving a callback three months afterward.
-On finally reading the script and learning the details about his character being a fictionalized version of Spielberg himself as a teenager for mostly the entire film, he recalled "When I was auditioning, the character's name was Teenage Sammy – I thought as opposed to Adult Sammy ...
+In September 2022, during the film's world premiere, LaBelle admitted that he initially lost the role of Sammy but secured it after a callback three months later.
+Upon reading the script and realizing he would portray a fictionalized Spielberg for most of the film, he recalled: "When I was auditioning, the character's name was Teenage Sammy – I thought as opposed to Adult Sammy ...
 I get the script and you're reading it for 30 pages and he's 6 and 8 years old.
 Page 35 or so Teenage Sammy comes along.
 OK, good!
 Now this is my part.
 It's going to be a three-act movie, it's going to be a Moonlight or something.
 I kept waiting for my exit but it never came."
-Spielberg himself revealed that the role of Sammy was the hardest to cast, saying "As a kid growing up, I always had a lot of reasons why I was always in the corner, why I was always not the center of conversation ...
+Spielberg called Sammy the hardest role to cast, explaining "As a kid growing up, I always had a lot of reasons why I was always in the corner, why I was always not the center of conversation ...
 I needed someone who wasn't going to bring too much self-awareness to Sammy."
-Upon casting LaBelle, casting director Cindy Tolan said "With Gabe, there was a poignancy.
-He could convey the pathos that was needed and also the humor," while Spielberg added, "I wasn't looking for what I see in the mirror, I was looking for a young actor who could carry a lot of story by being curious and honest and engaging and unpredictable."
+Casting director Cindy Tolan praised LaBelle's poignancy, noting his ability to balance pathos and humor.
+Spielberg added "I wasn't looking for what I see in the mirror, I was looking for a young actor who could carry a lot of story by being curious and honest and engaging and unpredictable."